 - You do not have to borrow the entire amount of a student loan that is offered to you. - Private loans carry different loan terms (interest rate, fees, deferment and repayment options, etc.) than federal loans.
-Research available options and compare them with federal loans. - You cannot receive financial assistance, which includes private loans for in-school periods, in excess of the cost of attendance determined by your school.
-You may be required to fill out a self-cortification form from the londer of your choice by

-You may be required to fill out a self-certification form from the lender of your choice before a school can disburse private education loan funds to you.
+Research available options and compare them with federal loans. - You cannot receive financial assistance, which includes private loans for in-school periods, in excess of the cost of attendance determined by your school. - You may be required to fill out a self-certification form from the lender of your choice before a school can disburse private education loan funds to you. - Private loans cannot be consolidated into the federal loan program. - ✓ Consider paying interest on loans while you are in school, if paying is an option associated with the loan you borrow.

-- Private loans cannot be consolidated into the federal loan program. - ✓ Consider paying interest on loans while you are in school, if paying is an option associated with the loan you borrow This will minimize the overall debt you are obligated to repay later.
+This will minimize the overall debt you are obligated to repay later.